benchopt/benchopt/doc/user_guide/advanced.rst

 Running the benchmark on a SLURM cluster
 ----------------------------------------

-``benchopt`` also allows easily running the benchmark in parallel on a SLURM cluster.
+Benchopt also allows easily running the benchmark in parallel on a SLURM cluster.
 To install the necessary dependencies, please run:

 .. prompt:: bash $